 - Moving old issues elsewhere offloads the traffic from the production instance, improving its performance.

 - Issues and attachments are cleaned from the production instance, freeing up resources.

 - Issues stay easily accessible and searchable, with the on-demand option for restoring.

 - If you move projects by creating backups, those can only be restored to the same Jira version.

 - Setting up and administering an additional Jira instance just adds to the admin tasks already piled up.

 As you can see, there isn't a single perfect option for Jira project and issue archiving today.
-Only after learning about your options and matching them with your organization's needs can you make an informed and responsible decision on how to preserve Jira projects for the future.
+Learn about your options and match them with your organization's needs!
+This way you make an informed and responsible decision on how to preserve Jira projects for the future.